blockades/mmt-guides/bitcoin-beginner.md

     - Never use this password _anywhere online_
     - Never use this password _for anything else_
     - Your passwod must be very hard for humans and computers to guess
-      - use a line from a song or poem you like: e.g. "people say she's crazy she's got diamonds on the soles of her shoes"
+      - use a line from a song or poem you like
+      - e.g. "people say she's crazy she's got diamonds on the soles of her shoes"
-      - it needs to be very long
+      - yes make it quite long
     ![](./assets/keepass-master-pass.jpg)

 4. Save a test password into the password manager, then retrieve it out